 You will always be required to provide a reference list; however, you may sometimes be asked to provide a bibliography as well.
 Where a reference list only identifies sources referred to in your writing, a bibliography takes the same format as a reference list, but includes all the materials you have consulted to prepare your assignment.

 Different universities and fields of study use different referencing styles.
 These are chosen to work best with the kinds of sources most commonly used.
-At QMU, we use a style of Harvard referencing designed specifically for our needs.
 The purpose of a referencing style is to make sure that no matter what the source of information, it is clear to a reader what kind of source it is and how they can find it.

 When you are reading academic work, you will encounter some features of referencing that you do not use in the Harvard referencing style.
 These include: